Frequently Asked Questions.

 Do we have to pay you back?

 No. We pay bonds as gifts, never as loans.
-We pay the entire amount of the bond, including any bonding fees that the cage charges.
+We pay the entire amount of the bond, including any bonding fees, directly to the jail/court.
 We cannot, however, pay other court costs, fines/fees.
 There has never been any fee for our help, and never will be.
 How folks can pay us back is by doing their best to take good care of themselves, stay in touch with their lawyers, and resolve their court cases.

 No. We are not commercial bonds-people, and we do not work with for-profit bail bond companies.
-We will not help pay any bonds person, and we will not cosign on a bond with a for-profit bail bonds person or other private surety.
+We will not help pay any bonds person, and we can not cosign on any bond with a for-profit bail bonds person or other private surety.

 Where in Colorado do you post bond?

 CFF most often pays bail in the greater Denver/Front Range area, but we also post across the entire state.
-We have paid bonds for people caged in Denver, Adams, Arapahoe, Aurora, Boulder, Clear Creek, Douglas, El Paso, Jefferson, Larimer, Pueblo, Weld…and beyond.
-We will consider posting anywhere in Colorado, resources permitting.
-Keep in mind that bonds must be paid in person (we cannot pay via phone or online—yet), so the wait time for help outside of Denver may be significant.
+We have paid bonds for people caged in Denver, Adams, Alamosa, Arapahoe, Aurora, Boulder, Clear Creek, Costilla, Douglas, El Paso, Jefferson, Larimer, Mesa, Pueblo, Rio Grande, and Weld…and beyond.

 Do you post immigration bonds?